OPMDG/opm-doc/probes/check_pgactivity.rst

  Check the number of locks on the hosts.

- Perfdata returns the number of lock for kind of lock.
+ Perfdata returns the number of locks, by type.

- Critical and Warning thresholds accept either a raw number of lock or a percentage.
-In case of percentage, it is computed against the following limits for 7.4 to 8.1:
+ Critical and Warning thresholds accept either a raw number of locks or a percentage.
+For percentage, it is computed using the following:

+ for 7.4 to 8.1: